gsingh93/ggp-rs/README.md

 ```

 To test the player you can use the `Server` application in GGP Base or make an account on [Tiltyard](http://tiltyard.ggp.org/) and add your player.
 Note that you should run your player with `cargo run --release` or your player may not be fast enough for most games.

+More examples and players can be found in `src/player`.

 ### Documentation